mkallgren08/new-node-tree-app/README.md

 Once once a user has clicked the Edit button, an Editing Panel will drop down.
 This panel contains the following:
   - A field to change the Factory name
   - A field to change the minimum value of the Factory's number-generator
+  - A Submit button
+  - A Delete button
+The user may edit any of the fields available.
+Please note that the number of nodes is fixed on Factory creation, and that each Factory node is suppossed to be a random number. **At the present time, the applications requirements do not need to allow a user to edit the value of an individual Factory node; they are meant to be random**

+If the user is done editing, they may do one of three things:
+  1. Close the Editing Panel: this will release the hold on the Factory but leave any changes made during editing accessible to the current client.
+If another client edits the Factory, those changes will be overwritten.
+  2. Submit the Edits: The application will validate the data and then either perform the edit operations or alert the user of errors.
+Once validation is successful, the hold on the Factory will be released.
+  3. Delete the Factory: The user will be asked to confirm Factory deletion.
+If the deletion is confirmed, the Factory will be deleted and data used to create the hold on the Factory will be removed

 ------
 ##Test Cases Performed
 Below is a list a test cases performed during development: